 What are the types of post-purchase emails?

-Six types.
-Each serves a different purpose in the relationship.
+Six types of emails belong in a complete post-purchase sequence.
+Each serves a different purpose in the customer relationship.

 Glossier: education as the path to the second purchase